- Department of Economics

 Graduate Courses automatically grant graduate credit.

-The steps to apply for graduation and submit a Degree Audit (formerly known as Degree Sheet or Degree Audit) are as follows:
+The steps to apply for graduation and submit a Degree Audit:

-- Complete and digitally sign your Major Checklist and any Second Major or Minor Checklists.
-Visit the Forms and Checklists page, to locate these documents.
-(Note: Only use Adobe Acrobat Reader when filling out forms.
-Download Adobe Acrobat Reader for free.
+2. Complete and digitally sign your Major Checklist and any Second Major or Minor Checklists.
+View 'Checklists/Forms' to locate these documents.
+(Note: Only use Adobe reader when filling out forms.
+Adobe reader is free at

-- Arrange approval from your advisor, and obtain the necessary digital signatures for each checklist.
-Be sure to observe any internal deadlines your individual departments may have set.
+3. Arrange approval from your advisor, and obtain the necessary digital signatures for each checklist.

 Undergraduate Transfer of Credit